-37. This strategy recognizes that because the number of potentially contaminated sites has not been enumerated, the number of samples to be processed cannot be accurately estimated.
-Thus, samples collected from these tiers could conceivably outstrip current analytical capability.
-It is important, therefore, to understand that if this happens, increasing laboratory capability will require additional resources and time.
+51. This strategy recognizes that because the number of potentially contaminated sites has not been enumerated, the total number of samples to be processed cannot be accurately estimated.
+Thus, samples collected from all seven tiers could conceivable outstrip current analytical capacity.
+It is important, therefore, to understand that if this happens, increasing laboratory capability may require additional resources and time.